Quick Take: Wofford 48, UNCG 45

 Miller pointed out the 10 turnovers starting guards Isaiah Miller and Keyshaun Langley combined for, but noted that “a lot of our errors were not necessarily the person who gets credited for that error on the stat sheet.
 It was not passing and catching well enough together.”

-The Spartans finished with 15 turnovers and shot 20-for-58 from the field, including 4-of-27 from 3-point range.
+The Spartans finished with 15 turnovers and shot 20-for-58, including 4-of-27 from three-point range.
 That’s not going to win many games against a team as tough as Wofford.

 Stars